swimlane/swimlane-python/docs/index.rst

     Major versions of driver and server are incompatible, and will **NOT** work together and will raise :class:`swimlane.exceptions.InvalidServerVersion` when attempting to connect.

-For example, `swimlane==2.15.0` will fully support build versions 2.0.0 - 2.15.x, will warn and attempt to work when connecting to versions 2.16.0 - 2.y.z, and will fail when connecting to versions >= 3.0.0.
+For example, `swimlane==2.15.0` will fully support Swimlane versions 2.0 - 2.15, will warn and attempt to work when connecting to versions 2.16 - 2.x, and will fail when connecting to versions 3.0+.